Improving Data Efficiency via Curating LLM-Driven Rating Systems: Abaltion Study

 \paragraph{Score curation is beneficial for score-aware baselines} Table~\ref{tab:openllm_cured_results_labeling_gpt} further presents the experimental results of the other score-aware baselines (AlpaGasus and Deita) using the curated scores.
 As shown in Table~\ref{tab:openllm_cured_results_labeling_gpt}, even though the fundamental variations in algorithms, it is evident that the score curation mechanisms still lead to performance improvements for all score-aware baselines.
 The full results using different rating models are presented in the Appendix (Table~\ref{tab:openllm_cured_results_labeling_combined}).

 \paragraph{Score curation improves rating robustness} Furthermore, we explore the impact of score curation using different rating models.
-We compare the average performance results of \method~between without and with score curation in Table~\ref{fig:data_scaling_labeling_model_compare}.
-For convenience, Table~\ref{fig:data_scaling_labeling_model_compare} also demonstrates the maximum performance gap across three rating models under different data sizes in the right table.
+We compare the average performance results of \method~between without and with score curation in Figure~\ref{fig:combine_results} (Right).
+The base model is LLaMA-3.1-8B.
+For convenience, Figure~\ref{fig:combine_results} also demonstrates the maximum performance gap across three rating models under different data sizes.
 Notably, it is evident that with score curation, the average performance across rating models is more stable and shows improvement.